 Heather plans the menus on a four weekly cycle so there is plenty of variety, with modest seasonal adjustments.
 The current cycle of menus can be downloaded if you click on the icon at the foot of the page, but this can be subject to minor changes depending on availability of supplies (usually following a glut in our gardens!).

 As much as possible of our food continues to be locally sourced to enhance quality and minimise food miles.
 Our local suppliers now include our own Brickwall Gardens, where we are steadily building up the quantity and range of fresh vegetables and fruit supplied direct to our own

 kitchens.
 We encourage pupils to get involved, and they gain great satisfaction from seeing their own produce served up for lunch!
 Heather also greatly enjoys producing an enormous range of jams, chutneys and pickles from the surplus produce.

 We are able to cater for a wide range of specialist diets, and we are

 happy to do this where allergies or medical advice are concerned.
 If the need for a ‘specialist diet’ results from faddishness, especially for unhealthy foods, we see it as part of our role to wean children onto a healthier and broader diet.
 Indeed, most willingly opt to broaden their diet when they see how much others enjoy the meals provided.
-Currently no less than 17 pupils require special arrangements, nearly 20% of our total school roll.
+Currently about 20% of our total school roll require special arrangements.